2026 Innovative Learning Awards

 Our Mission

-Make student thinking visible so learning can grow.
+Make student thinking visible so every learner can grow in math.

 PowerMyLearning helps teachers uncover how students understand math, beyond right and wrong answers.
-With better insight into student thinking and stronger family partnerships, educators can build confident mathematicians and lasting foundations for every learner.
+With real insight into student reasoning, teachers can respond more precisely, strengthen learning, and help every child build confidence as a mathematician.

-• A dynamic, mission-driven program featuring school partners and special honorees whose stories bring our work to life
+• A powerful, mission-driven program featuring school partners and honorees whose stories brought student thinking and PowerMyLearning’s impact to life

-• Insight into how making student mathematical thinking visible strengthens teaching, learning, and confidence in the classroom
+• A closer look at how making student mathematical thinking visible strengthens teaching, learning, and confidence in the classroom

 Our Honorees

-This year, we are excited to honor the Gates Foundation K-12 Education Team as well as a special student-family partner-teacher trio from our partner P.S.
-70Q in New York.
+This year, we honored the Gates Foundation K–12 Education Team as well as an extraordinary student–family–teacher trio from our partner school, P.S.
+70Q in New York City.

 Bob Hughes